LINX Transit

-LINX Transit (formerly Simcoe County LINX) is a public transport service managed by Simcoe County and operated by First Student Canada, which is responsible for inter-community regional bus service throughout Simcoe County, connecting rural towns and townships to cities in the county such as Barrie and Orillia.
+LINX Transit (formerly Simcoe County LINX) is a public transport service in Simcoe County, Ontario, Canada LINX is an inter-community regional bus service throughout Simcoe County, connecting rural towns and townships to cities in the county such as Barrie and Orillia.
 Service began in 2018 with a single trial route, operating with a mixed fleet of low-floor midibuses and accessible paratransit vehicles.
 In August 2019, service was expanded to four routes, five routes in 2020 and six routes in August 2021.

 Overview

 LINX is Simcoe County's inter-community regional transit service which began operations in 2018.
 It serves a number of communities throughout the county, as well as the separated cities of Barrie and Orillia.
 It is strictly a service that connects communities and does not provide local transit service in said communities across the county, but connects to a number of local bus services, namely Barrie Transit, Orillia Transit, Midland Penetanguishene Transit, Colltrans (Collingwood), and Wasaga Beach Transit.
 It also connects to higher-order inter-regional transit services that operate within Central Ontario, including GO Transit (the Barrie GO train line and GO bus Route 68) and Ontario Northland's Sudbury-to-Toronto motor coach route through Barrie and Orillia.
 However, it does not have a direct connection to Via Rail, Canada's national passenger railway, whose nearest service is at Washago station in the far north end of the county, which is a stop on the Canadian, Via Rail's transcontinental passenger service.

 LINX Plus provides paratransit service.
 While regular LINX buses are already accessible, LINX Plus serves less-independent disabled riders, and the service follows a more flexible, door-to-door model which is typical for paratransit services.